v1kko/daetools/website/index.rst

 Download
 ========

-The current version is 1.2.1.
-A new release 1.3.0 is in the beta2 state.
+The current and a very outdated version is 1.2.1.
+A new release 1.3.0 is in the beta 3 state.

 Installation files can be found on the SourceForge website `download section <https://sourceforge.net/projects/daetools/files>`_,